mui/mui-x/docs/data/date-pickers/localization/localization.md

 ### 12h/24h format

 The time picker will automatically adjust to the locale's time setting, i.e. the 12-hour or 24-hour format.
-This can be overridden with the `ampm` prop.
+This can be overridden by using the `ampm` prop.

 {{"demo": "LocalizedTimePicker.js"}}